Imported Data Projects

 Project Actions

-When you’re on the Project page, you can click the dropdown to the far-right of a project for more options.
+When you’re on the Projects page, you can click the dropdown to the far-right of an imported data project for more options.